U.S. housing, jobs data point to fairly strong economy

 WASHINGTON U.S. home resales rebounded strongly in September and new applications for unemployment benefits hovered around 42-year lows last week, pointing at solid domestic fundamentals even as the global economy falters.

-Thursday's upbeat housing and labour market reports could keep the door open to an interest rate hike from the Federal Reserve by the end of the year.
+Thursday's upbeat housing and labor market reports could keep the door open to an interest rate hike from the Federal Reserve by the end of the year.

 "The market has been a little bit quick to price out a December Fed rate hike.
 What you are seeing in the data is that the domestic picture looks strong and I think that's what the Fed is going to be looking at closely," said Thomas Costerg, a U.S. economist at Standard Chartered Bank in New York.